GiuffreLab/awx-operator/README.md

 awx-demo-service    NodePort    10.43.43.87   <none>        80:32000/TCP   34h
 ```

+you should now be able to access `AWX-Operator` via web browser on your chosen port such as `http://<host-ip>:32000`.

-next you will need to forward the `port` of `awx-demo-service` by doing the following in a separate terminal that you do not `ctrl-c` out of. just close the terminal once finished
+if this web page fails you will need to forward the `port` of `awx-demo-service` by doing the following in a separate terminal that you do not `ctrl-c` out of. just close the terminal once finished

 ```
 kubectl port-forward service/awx-demo-service 80:32000
 ```

 it should return something like this